learn-co-curriculum/dsc-one-sample-t-tests-lab/README.md

     # Sample mean (x̄) using NumPy mean()

-    # Sample Stadrad Deviation (sigma) using Numpy
+    # Sample Standard Deviation (sigma) using Numpy

     # Degrees of freedom

-    #Calculate the critical t-value
+    # Calculate the critical t-value

-    #Calculate the t-value and p-value
+    # Calculate the t-value and p-value

-    #return results
+    # return results
     return None
 ```